Kingslayer9988/bgo_holding/documentation/Mitschrift.md

 - Apply Excel "MAGIC" Makros :DD [Strg+Umschalt+A "For Austria + D for "Germany"] -> [HARDCODED IN MAKRO]
 - Save as .xlsx -> So Anti-Virus doesn't cry because of Makros in File :D
 - Naming_Scheme: ALL_$ORT[WIEN,LINZ,GRAZ,etc]_[KW$$].xlsx

+## Other Things I got told and is probably Useful:
+- Trennwände brauchen extra